grampelberg/janky.post/README.md

 # Getting setup

-On the client side, there's only one dependency for janky.post, json2.js (for IE support).
-You've probably already got json2.js added somewhere but if you don't, you can get it from [the source](http://json.org/json2.js).
+On the client side, there's only one dependency for janky.post: json2.js (for IE support).
+You've probably already have json2.js added somewhere on the page but if you don't, you can get it from [the source](http://json.org/json2.js).
 Then, just add janky.post to the script blocks of your page and you're ready to go.
+(Take a look in the lib directory for both the minified and the verbose versions).

     <script src="scripts/json2.js"></script>
     <script src="scripts/janky.post.min.js"></script>